Contact us USA/CA: 800-2682918

 What to pack for Chiang Rai in the rainy season: It is recommended to bring mosquito repellant, and be careful with dengue infection.
 Also, don’t forget to bring your umbrella and a lightweight waterproof jacket.

-You should investigate the best travel insurance for Thailand.
+You should investigate the best travel insurance for Thailand and how to plan your trip well during Thailand rainy season.

 Pang Sida Butterfly Watching Festival (May-July): Pang Sida National Park is known for a home to many species of butterfly.
 During a certain season, hundreds of butterflies will gather within two kilometers of the entrance.
 Pang Sida Butterfly Watching Festival will be held mid-May to late July every year.
 Travellers can go to certain spots at about 9 a.m. and enjoy seeing these alluring insects.
 You can also feed them by spraying water on the ground and the butterflies will come and feed on the minerals in it.